marco262/my_wiki/data/curse_of_strahd/gm_notes/the-amber-temple.md

 * [Vilnius](^curse_of_strahd/vilnius_without_quasit.png) ([stats](https://preview.redd.it/lsqurm8a0ax11.png?width=413&format=png&auto=webp&s=0d2e234526477c1eb9abed7d6a180ff3a2267cee))
     * [Details](https://old.reddit.com/r/CurseofStrahd/comments/9vj5x5/fleshing_out_curse_of_strahd_the_amber_temple/)
+    * Upon meeting the PCs, he'll flinch away from them in abject terror, begging for his life.
+Once calmed, he'll tell them a tragic story to try and get them on his side:
+        * That his family has been unfortunate enough to be afflicted by a terrible disease.
+He lies and says that it's not contagious, and stays within his family (basically saying it's genetic).
+        * Vilnius will tell the PCs that he has a daughter who's shown signs of the disease.
+While it's too late for him, he desperately wants to find a cure for her.
+He's heard that such a cure lies somewhere in the Temple, but the various monsters and creatures have kept him from moving on any further.
+        * Vilnius then begs the party to escort him deeper into the temple where a miracle cure-all is said to be hidden.
     * Drawn to the [West Sarcophagus in X33a](#x33a-vault-of-shalx)
     * Is holding one of the [keys](^curse_of_strahd/amber_key.jpg)